JavierPadronGarcia/Neonatos/README.md

 In this diagram we can identify all the necessary tables to create the databases.

-Notice that we have a table that has several records, among them is the role ("Discriminator"), this role will be the one that will identify if the user is a student, a teacher, or an administrator.
+Notice that we have a table that has several records, among them is the role ("Discriminator"), this role will be the one that will identify if the user is a student, a teacher, a director or an administrator.

 Finally, it is not necessary to add the guest because it can't modify the data in the database